 Innovative Industrial Properties, Inc. (IIPR) Gains But Lags Market: What You Should Know

+Heading into today, shares of the company had gained 4.06% over the past month, outpacing the Finance sector's gain of 0.41% and the S&P 500's gain of 0.74% in that time.

-Wall Street will be looking for positivity from IIPR as it approaches its next earnings report date.
-The company is expected to report EPS of $1.29, up 118.64% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $24.60 million, up 185.38% from the year-ago period.
+Investors will be hoping for strength from IIPR as it approaches its next earnings release.
+On that day, IIPR is projected to report earnings of $1.29 per share, which would represent year-over-year growth of 118.64%.
+Meanwhile, our latest consensus estimate is calling for revenue of $24.60 million, up 185.38% from the prior-year quarter.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-IIPR is currently sporting a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 2.26% lower.
+IIPR is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, IIPR is holding a Forward P/E ratio of 18.08.
-Its industry sports an average Forward P/E of 15, so we one might conclude that IIPR is trading at a premium comparatively.
+Valuation is also important, so investors should note that IIPR has a Forward P/E ratio of 17.22 right now.
+For comparison, its industry has an average Forward P/E of 14.43, which means IIPR is trading at a premium to the group.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 168, putting it in the bottom 34% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 174, which puts it in the bottom 32% of all 250+ industries.

 Click to get this free report